Skip to main content

 “It’s common for schools to use a combination of reading schemes,” says Sophie Quarterman, ORT’s marketing manager.
 “Some follow the system rigidly, but others mix and match, using one or more schemes.”

 Reading schemes are developed in conjunction with literacy experts.
 ORT, for example, is supported by Debbie Hepplewhite, creator of the synthetic phonics programme used in schools.
+Many reading schemes include non fiction texts to help children develop a broader range of reading skills.
 Most schemes begin in the Foundation Stage and progressively become more difficult.
 ‘For example, Key Stage 1 books are written with a mix of high-frequency and decodable words to develop a range of reading strategies, while Key Stage 2 books cover a wide range of genres and subjects, linking to the curriculum,’ explains Louisa Combs, marketing executive for Collins Big Cat.

-How many books do children read at each stage?
+How many books do children read at each stage of the reading scheme?

-The number of books at each level depends on how much practice children need at that stage.
+The number of books at each level depends on how much practice children need at that stage of the reading scheme.
+Book band colours are used to categorise books at each stage, helping educators and parents track reading progress.

 Many schemes also have offshoots alongside the core texts.
 “In addition to the classic Biff, Chip and Kipper texts, ORT offers other strands, such as Songbirds Phonics, Snapdragon variety fiction, and Fireflies non-fiction, to develop children’s reading range,” says Sophie Quarterman.